-To the best knowledge of the Board members, there are no other relationship (including financial, business, family, and other material/relevant relationships) among the members of the Board as of the date of this annual report.
+To the best knowledge of the Board members, there are no other relationship (including financial, business, family, and other material/relevant relationships) among the members of the Board.

 TERMS OF APPOINTMENT AND RE-ELECTION OF DIRECTORS

 Each of our executive Directors entered into a service contract with our Company on 15 March 2016 and we signed letter of appointment with each of our non-executive Directors and independent non-executive Directors.
 The service contract with each of our executive Directors and the letter of appointment with each of our non-executive Directors and independent non-executive Directors is for an initial term of three years commencing 15 March 2016.
 The service contracts and the letters of appointment are subject to termination in accordance with their respective terms.
 The service contracts may be renewed in accordance with our articles of association and the applicable GEM Listing Rules.